 Holds the board accountable to themselves, the staff and the community.

-Allows for reflection by board members on their individual and collective behavior and performance.
+Allows for reflection by board members on the board's behavior and performance.

 Fosters open communication.